Want to conduct an SEO content analysis? Seeking advice on evaluating your and your competitors' content for driving more traffic and organic revenue?

 Take the phrase, “Small business CRM” for example.
 Most organic listings have quite a lot in common, don’t you agree?

 Most are listicles, featuring what the authors believe to be “the best” CRM packages.

-Understanding such patterns will help you plan the content but also, write meta title and description tags that match the intent of the SERP.
+Understanding such patterns will help you plan your content strategy as well as write meta title tags and meta description tags that match the intent of the SERP.

 Similarly, often, the top-ranking content shares similarities too.
 It could be certain sections that most of those pages feature.
 Or the language they use in sub-headings.